 And it looks substantial enough for me to put my stuff and whatnots

 Since using my current scooter for the past year and a half, and despite the fact that it is almost approaching 10 years old, incredibly, I’ve yet to have any issues or replace any parts which makes me trust this brand a lot.
 As much as I loved my Vespa, the upkeep costs were crazy.
 It didn’t bother me that much at the time as I had a regular job.
 But now that I’m mostly freelancing and money doesn’t flow regularly, I have to be frugal.

 Thus it makes so much sense for me to get the Kymco Like 200i.
-Don’t get me wrong, it’s nothing personal and I still love Vespa.
-But I’d compare it to kind of like mekap - sometimes you can’t get a certain brand because of it’s high costs or because of it’s unavailability in your country, so you get a dupe which is just as good, instead.
+I still love Vespa.
+But sometimes you can’t get a certain brand because of its high costs or because of it’s unavailability in your country, so you get a dupe which is just as good, instead.

-Anyway, Cart and I were at a nearest Kymco showroom and despite what a couple of reviews have mentioned, the Like 200i is not a small scooter.
-In fact when I’m sitting on it, I only managed to tiptoe, very much like how I was on the GT200.
+Cart and I were at a nearest Kymco showroom and despite what a couple of reviews have mentioned, the Like 200i is not a small scooter.
+I am 1.61 m and when I sat on it, I only managed to tiptoe, very much like how I was on the GT200.